weidongguo/ecs175_computer_graphics/p4/readme.txt

       After succesfully loading the file, the window will be created and render the curves read from the datafile

-      You can find sample input datafiles in the same directory; they are named datafile, datafile2;
+      You can find sample input datafiles in the same directory; they are named datafile, datafile2; They are very similar to the sample input given by the TA (on smartsite).
+The only modifications I made are that the knot values are separated by spaces, the parentheses around each point are removed, and the x and y values can either be separated by a space or a comma ','. e.g. 1 2 or 1,2

 4. If user right click within the openGl window, a menu will pop up.
 User can click on "status" to see the default resolution